qodesmith/modern-app/README.md

 - [ ] If using SWC, do we need to enable the [jsx](https://www.typescriptlang.org/tsconfig#jsx) option with a value of `preserve`?
 This leaves the JSX untouched with the expectation that something later in the build process will handle it.
 An alternative is a value of `react-jsx` which emit's `.js` files with the JSX changed to `_jsx` calls.
 - [ ] Add a testing solution (and section in this doc) to the project.
 React Testing Library?
 Cypress?
 Jest?
 - [ ] Should we include a `.vscode` folder with a config in this project?
+- [ ] Do we need to use [overrides](https://prettier.io/docs/en/configuration.html#configuration-overrides) in Prettier for test files?